datacamp-content-public/courses-credit-risk-modeling-in-python-mike-crabtree/slides/chapter_1_50d2db29b3db8d93542da0d39fcc8cb0.md

 `@script`
-Now, the first thing I like to do is create some arrays of the different values I want grid search to choose from.
+The first thing I like to do is create some arrays of the different values I want grid search to choose from.
 Here, I have created some for each of the parameters we are going to use: c, max iter, and random state.
 One fun thing to note is when establishing a range of c values, it's easy to use the logspace function from numpy to generate a set number of evenly spaced values in the log space.
 Once all of those are created, we then use the dict() function to create our dictionary of hyperparameters to use in our grid search.